 - Implemented telemedicine visits that will allow patients to connect with their physicians via a secure video link.

-For Pediatric patients, we are reserving our offices for healthy visits (e.g., well child visits, med checks) and other non-respiratory illnesses (e.g., injury, UTI, rash) from 8am through 1pm, Monday through Friday and early Saturday.
-Patients with respiratory symptoms will be seen at 2pm or later, Monday through Friday, and in the later appointment slots on Saturday.
+For Pediatric patients, we have reserved our offices for healthy visits (e.g., well child visits, med checks) and other non-respiratory illnesses (e.g., injury, UTI, rash) from 8am through 3pm, Monday through Thursday, all day Friday, and early Saturday.
+Patients with respiratory symptoms will be seen at 4pm or later, Monday through Thursday, and in the later appointment slots on Saturday.
 The clinics will be cleaned and sanitized nightly in preparation for the next day’s visitors.
-The AAP recommends that we continue to see routine well-visits.
-By segregating our respiratory visits, we can provide a safe place to bring your children without missing key visits, while also making ourselves available to all of our patients.
+The AAP recommends the continuation of routine well-visits and vaccines.
+By segregating our respiratory visits, we can provide a safe place to bring your children without missing key visits, while ensuring availability to all of our patients.

 To the extent you are able, we recommend you follow the guidelines to stay home and social distance.
-However, both Pediatrics and Allergy & Asthma are essential services and there are times that you and your children need more medical evaluation.
+However, both Pediatrics and Allergy & Asthma are essential services, and are available when you and your children need medical evaluation.
 Our nurses and physicians will help triage symptoms to determine which type of visit is most appropriate for your child.
 In many cases, we will be able to offer a telemedicine visit.

 For Allergy & Asthma patients, we have discontinued our walk-in allergy shots (please call to schedule), begun offering virtual visits, and can triage your symptoms in advance to determine whether you should schedule an appointment now or wait until this event subsides.